K-12 Schools and Childcare Facilities

 - When is it Safe to Return?
 Public Health has created a home isolation decision-maker tool to help individuals know when it's safe to be around others after being sick with COVID-19.

 - Guidance Updates MCDPH has updated its isolation and quarantine guidance documents to align with recent CDC updates.
 We are updating additional K-12 communication materials on this page to align with these changes.
 In interim, please see CDC FAQs on K-12 quarantine and K-12 isolation.

 - K-12 School Webinars Thursdays at 2PM!
 See information for school officials to sign up below.

 - BinaxNOW Testing Information and demo video below in Monitoring for Illness

 Reporting Cases and Exposures to Public Health

-Maricopa County K-12 school nurses or administrators should use our online reporting form below to report confirmed cases of COVID-19 and exposures, specifically:
+Maricopa County K-12 school nurses or administrators and childcare providers should use our online reporting form below to report confirmed cases of COVID-19 and exposures, specifically:

-- Single or multiple cases of confirmed COVID-19 in students, teachers, and staff
+- Single or multiple cases of confirmed COVID-19 in students/children, teachers, and staff

-- Identified close contacts (exposed persons) including students, teachers, and staff
+- Identified close contacts in the facility (exposed persons) including students/children, teachers, and staff

 - A suspected outbreak*